aws/aws-application-networking-k8s/docs/guides/pod-readiness-gates.md

 ## Setup
 Pod readiness gates rely on [»admission webhooks«](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/), where the Kubernetes API server makes calls to the AWS Gateway API controller as part of pod creation.
 This call is made using TLS, so the controller must present a TLS certificate.
 This certificate is stored as a standard Kubernetes secret.
 If you are using Helm, the certificate will automatically be configured as part of the Helm install.

-If you are manually deploying the controller, for example using the ```deploy.yaml``` file, you will need to also create the tls secret for the webhook in the controller namespace.
+If you are manually deploying the controller, for example using the ```deploy.yaml``` file, you will need to create the tls secret for the webhook in the controller namespace.
+The ```deploy.yaml``` file includes a placeholder secret, but it must be updated if you wish to use the webhook.
+The placeholder secret _will not_ pass API server validations, but will ensure the controller container is able to start.

 ### Webhook secret requirements
 The webhook requires a specific kubernetes secret to exist in the same namespace as the webhook itself: